 Also, there is a good path suitable for all abilities between the access point on the Canal towpath and South Kessock.
 Additionally, this route allows you to explore smaller paths and boardwalks leading into the nature reserve.

 About the Nature Reserve

-Notably, the nature reserve consists of tidal pools, marshes, reed beds and scrubland.
-So it is a haven for wildlife.
+The nature reserve consists of tidal pools, marshes, reed beds and scrubland and is a haven for wildlife.
 And you have a good chance to see roe deer, owls, weasels, herons, cormorants and various wading birds.
 Moreover, after a busy day, there are lots of benches dotted around the site.
 So take some time to have a seat and watch the birds!

 When you are rested you can enjoy a circular walk around the reserve.
 This will take between 1.25 and 2 miles depending on how far you explore.
 So you can either experience this as part of a longer walk or cycle or a quick excursion if you’re short of time.
 Whatever you choose to do this peaceful little wildlife oasis is a must-see for nature enthusiasts.
 It makes the ideal haven after the hustle and bustle of Inverness!